Ukonu/Glory-Ukonu-Resume/README.md

 * Lead review and ideation sessions for the unit
 * Earned a reputation for strong work ethics and commitment to task

+---
+## **Volunteer Experience**

+#### **BUSINESS MANAGER** - YOUNG AGROPRENEUR FARMERS’ COOPERATIVE SOCIETY
+(2017)
+* Assessed and identified new opportunities for growth in current and prospective markets
+* Established the company’s goals andobjectives
+* Ensured all company activities adhere to legal guidelines and policies

+---
+## **Certifications/Achievements**
+* Young African Leaders Initiative (YALI) network certification on Workforce Collaboration and Development, and Management Strategies for People and Resources. – 2020
+* SheCode Africa Mentorship Program-2020
+* Hash Analytic certification on Data Analytics – 2020
+*  Advanced Google Analytics - 2020
+*  Google Analytics for Beginners - 2020
+*  Internship Experience UK Certification – 2020
+*  Customer Service Specialist LinkedIn 2020
+*  Championed the successful execution of the trade exhibition promoting entrepreneurship and skills amongst students, which lead to a 10% incremental sales on hand made apparels and accessories - 2017
+---
+## **Interests**
+* Research and Practical
+* Analytical Thinking
+* Conferences and Seminars
+* Travelling.